 Few of the existing agricultural support measures have been explicitly designed to meet environmental objectives, such as the reduction of GHG emissions from agriculture.
-In fact, some countries allocate much of their support to emission-intensive agricultural products like rice, beef and dairy, and hence unintentionally contribute to higher GHG emissions.
+In fact, some countries allocate much of their support to emission-intensive agricultural products like rice, beef and dairy, thereby unintentionally contributing to higher GHG emissions.

-It would therefore be logical, although perhaps naïve, to ask the question: would the world be environmentally better off by doing away with all agricultural support?
-The short answer is, probably not.
-Despite its significant influence over time, recent global model-based analysis points to two important insights.
+A logical and perhaps naïve question to ask thus would be whether the world would be environmentally better off by doing away with all agricultural support?
+The short answer is, unlikely so.
+Despite the significant influence of such support over time, recent global model-based analysis points to two important insights.

 First, perhaps surprisingly, current support measures have only a small influence on the overall (global) volume of agricultural production.
 This does not mean that support measures have no effect on production; they do in individual countries.
-When incentives are changed (e.g. by taking current support away), however, this also influences production patterns across products and between countries.
-Furthermore, removing subsidies increases agricultural prices, thus reducing demand and eventually also production.
+When incentives are changed (e.g., by taking current support away), however, this will also influence production patterns across products and between production.
+Also, removal of subsidies would increase agricultural prices, reducing demand and eventually also production.
 Therefore, on balance, the net effect on global production is limited.

-Second, by implication, the current support has, on balance, a limited net impact in terms of inducing additional global GHG emissions from agricultural production and land-use change (Laborde et al. 2020 and 2021; Gautam et al. 2021).
-This limited impact is explained, in part, by the fact that, on average, high-emission products (such as livestock and rice) are not subsidised more relative to less emission-intensive types of agricultural production, and, in part, by the impact of agricultural trade protection on consumer prices for some high-emission products: without the protection, those prices would fall, thereby increasing demand, production and land use for those products, which in turn would induce more GHG emissions.
+Second, by implication, the current support has, on balance, a very limited net impact on global GHG emissions from agricultural production and land-use change (Laborde et al., 2020, 2021; Gautam et al., 2021).
+This limited impact is explained in part by the fact that, on average, high-emission products (such as livestock and rice) are not subsidised more relative to less emission-intensive types of agricultural production, and in part by the impact of agricultural trade protection on consumer prices for some high-emission products: without the protection, those prices would fall, increasing demand, production and land use for those products, which in turn would induce more GHG emissions.

-On balance, however, the removal of current coupled subsidies and border measures would reduce emissions, but only slightly.
-This gain for the environment would come, however, at the cost of lower yields and farm incomes, which in turn could affect global food security.
-This shows that a naïve reform, involving the abolition of all support, would not simultaneously meet multiple goals of sustainable food system transformation and generate important trade-offs between environmental, economic, and social objectives.
+On balance though, the removal of current coupled subsidies and border measures would reduce emissions, but only slightly.
+This gain for the environment, would come, however, at the cost of lower yields and farm incomes, which in turn could affect global food security.
+This shows that a naïve reform of abolishing all support will not simultaneously meet multiple goals of sustainable food system transformation and generate important trade-offs between environmental, economic and social objectives.

 Consequently, agricultural policy reform needs to be carefully thought through in order to strike a proper balance across all dimensions of sustainable development countries.
-That is, can the substantial resources that support agriculture be repurposed in a way that, on the one hand, provides strong incentives to reduce GHG emissions and adapt to climate change, and, on the other hand, improves food system efficiency, protects farm incomes and helps combat poverty, hunger and malnutrition?
+That is, can the substantial resources that support agriculture be repurposed in a way that provides, on the one hand, strong incentives to reduce GHG emissions and adapt to climate change; and, on the other hand, improves food system efficiency, protect farm incomes, and helps combat poverty reduction, hunger, and malnutrition?